 Environmental sustainability and resilience will be at the core of all we deliver, as the basis for new opportunity, through the nurturing and sensitive use of our natural capital and cultural heritage to transform our visitor economy.
 How we use our natural assets, including our land and water is key.
-We will at all times pursue development that is aligned with the delivery of local, Scottish and UK ambitious net-zero emissions targets and those at an international level.
+We will at all times pursue development that is aligned with and which seeks to accelerate the delivery of local, Scottish and UK ambitious Net Zero emissions targets, seizing the opportunities a just transition presents and leading the way, as we have done in the past, for others to follow.